sahumanish/sahumanish.github.io/_pages/about.md

 # About Me

-I am a [Research Associate](https://www.zib.de/members/sahu) in the Computational Diagnosis and Therapy Planning group of [Zuse Institute Berlin](https://www.zib.de/research/solutions-individualized-medicine).
+I am a [Research Associate](https://www.zib.de/members/sahu) in the Computational Diagnosis and Therapy Planning group of [Zuse Institute Berlin](https://www.zib.de/research/solutions-individualized-medicine) as well as a doctoral candidate in the [Computer Vision laboratory](https://www.cv.tu-berlin.de/menue/computer_vision_remote_sensing/parameter/en/) of [Technical University Berlin](https://www.tu.berlin/en/).

 My interests lie in research and development of deep learning solutions for computer assisted surgeries and medical image analysis.